sparsick/ansible-talk/README.md

 ### Run Ansible Samples
-There exists three samples: server setup without roles, server setup with roles, deploy WAR file on an installed Apache Tomcat
+There exists three samples:

+1. server setup without roles
+2. server setup with roles
+3. Deploy WAR file on an installed Apache Tomcat

 Some samples are based on Ansible community collections, that are defined in `ansible/collections/requirements.yml`